top of page

 A fine mansion in the town, Sir John makes small talk by the front door

-B: I have superb feathered headdresses for most occasions Sir John
+B: I have superb feathered headdresses for most occasions, Sir John - for they guard against the sun with the most miraculous efficiency

-C: Donna Joseplia and Donna Maria - may I present Lord Byron and Mr. Hobhouse
+C: Just so? - now, Donna Joseplia and Donna Maria - may I present Lord Byron and Mr. Hobhouse

-C: heh heh - I shall see you both at the Opera tonight - good eve ladies (whispers to B) - be warned my Lord - intrigue here is the business of life
+C(to self: heh heh): Buenas noches, ladies (whispers to B) - be warned my Lord, casual intrigue is here the business of life!

-B: I thank you - but I must decline Señora (bows) I have escaped from too many traps, entanglements and inflammations at home - and I have neglected to pack any Porson's remedy, be damned to it! - to re-entangle myself abroad
+B: I thank you, however, I must decline Señora (bows) I have escaped from many traps, entanglements and inflammations at home - and have neglected to pack any Pearson's Remedy, be damned to it! - to re-entangle myself abroad

-DJ(laughs): You have some English “Amante”? - pfft!
-I am going to be married to an officer in the Spanish army - such arrangements matter nada when one is on pilgrimage, no? (smiles most sensibly)
+DJ(laughs): You have some English “amante”? - pfft!
+I am going to be married to an officer in the Spanish army - such arrangements matter nothing when one is on holidays - even for los Ingleses, this is not outlawed? (smiles most sensibly)

-DM: You shall sleep in our small salon, mi fragante (sniffs) gentlemen - please (shows the way, her skirts beating rhythmically on her calves) - nuestra casa es tu casa, English gentlemen (smiles, less sensibly, at H)
+DM: If you insist upon an appearance of honour, you shall both have to sleep in our small salon - squeezed squeezed like little sardines - 'til we peel you open!! (ladies roar) - please (shows the way, her skirts beating on her calves) - nuestra casa es tu casa, mi fragante English gentlemen (smiles, less sensibly, at H)

 Three days, and nights, of intrigue pass